 Some poems from Twentieth Century Blues were published on Lynx during relative early days of the internet.
 Note the antique print quality.
 Here.

 The complete texts of my ‘Reading the Reader’, a prose reading of The Reader, also from Hymns to the God, is here on Great Works.

 My ambulatory/site-specific text Sudley House was realised as a guided tour/performance at Sudley House, Mossley Hill, Liverpool, in four shows on 6 and 12 November 2004, with Scott Thurston as second voice and presence.
 The performance text may be read here, again on Great Works.
 Click at the top from the page you find there to Preamble to Instructions before reading on.
-In 2012 I wrote a shorter version for the page or screen which may be read here.
-There's an even shorter, final, version, here:
+The final, condensed version may be read here:

 Two contrasting sonnets were published here, in English, the journal of the English Association, but long before I was elected a Fellow.